mjosc/AwesomeDotNet/README.md

 # AwesomeDotNet
 A simple web API built with Microsoft's .NET Core framework.

+**Note: This project does not demonstrate ideal security nor efficient SQL queries.
+It is primarily a very simple introduction to LINQ method syntax and JWT authentication mechanisms.**

 ### Objective